 - Unresolved muscle soreness

-If you’re suffering from any of these symptoms, it’s time to speak with your doctor about setting a healthy workout schedule and nutrition plan.
+If you’re suffering from any of these symptoms, Kennedy says it’s time to speak with your doctor about a referral to a sports medicine physician, physical therapist, or athletic trainer to go about setting a healthy workout schedule and nutrition plan.

-If you’re experiencing pain, the best thing to do is to rest and give your muscles or tendon the time they need to recover.
-Batterton suggests using ice for acute swelling or injury, and you can apply heat to the affected area for up to 72 hours following an injury.
+If you’re experiencing pain or extreme soreness, the best thing to do is to rest and give your muscles or tendon the time they need to recover.
+Kennedy suggests using ice for acute swelling or injury, and you can apply heat to the affected area for up to 72 hours following an injury.

 The best way to prevent injury and pain is to ease into your workout.
 Performing dynamic stretches versus static stretching has been shown to reduce muscle tightness better.
 Dynamic stretching is movement-based instead of holding a pose in traditional stretching.